 - If we import more of the speed tests from SQLite identified above, then we will have a problem with several LMDB and at least two BDB instances, where the SQLite tests will fail.
 In most cases this is about the LMDB port needing to be more complete but in some it is about relevance, where some SQLite tests will not apply.
 In addition some backends will always need to have additional tests (for example, BDB has more extensive user management than SQLite).

 Build Environment and Dependencies

-Most developers already have the required minimum of git and core *ix development tools.
+Most developers already have the required minimum of git and core unix-style development tools.
 SQLite has very few dependencies (mostly Tcl), and LumoSQL adds one Perl-based processing tool.

 LumoSQL is mirrored to Github and application developers can use git with Github in the usual way.
 LumoSQL developers working on the LumoSQL library internals choose to use Fossil source code manager instead of git, and if you're planning to develop LumoSQL internals then you need Fossil.

 There are many reasons why people choose Fossil.
 For LumoSQL one of them is that SQLite and Fossil are symbiotic projects, each written in the other.